Crossfit Coach Careers

 Overview

-As a CrossFit coach, you’re offering training built on varied, high-intensity functional movements.
-Established in 2000 by former gymnast Greg Glassman, most classes happen in specialized gyms called “boxes,” where the layout and culture are designed to push people safely and consistently while keeping the energy high.
-As a coach, you’re motivating folks to tap into their full potential and take control of their health, while building a community that supports and challenges one another.
+As a CrossFit coach, you will be coaching group classes built on constantly varied, high-intensity functional movements.
+Created in 2000 by former gymnast Greg Glassman, most classes happen in specialized gyms called “boxes,” where the layout and culture are designed to push people safely and consistently while keeping the energy high.
+As a coach, you’ll be teaching proper movement techniques while motivating athletes to continually strive to push past personal limits.
+Most importantly, you’ll be a leader in the gym community, responsible for having the presence and attitude to keep each class motivating and fun!

 Certification Programs